MetaFam/TheGame/guides/FRONTEND.md

 In order to develop MetaGame FrontEnd components, you need.

-Node.js (v14 works, and later versions have some issues)
+- Node.js (the current setup is using lts/gallium (16.13.1))

-- Yarn (1.15.2 as some later versions throw errors) to set a version for yarn eg: `yarn policies set-version 1.15.2`
+- Yarn _(v1.19.0 as some later versions throw errors when adding dependencies)_ _(to set yarn's version: `yarn policies set-version 1.19.0`)_

 You can either choose to only develop the frontend and use our deployed backend services, or run the services on your own machines.
-If you're about to only work on UI, it's much quicker to connect to the remote servers.
+If you're only going to work on UI, it's much quicker to connect to the remote servers.

 ### Install dependencies